-Sen. Edward J. Markey (D-Mass) and charismatic up-and-comer Rep. Alexandria Ocasio-Cortez (D-NY) have introduced a joint resolution that’s getting mixed responses from business leaders.
+Sen. Edward J. Markey (D-Mass) and charismatic up-and-comer Rep. Alexandria Ocasio-Cortez (D-NY) have introduced a joint resolution, dubbed the Green New Deal, that’s getting mixed responses from business leaders.
 As unstoppable forest fires destroy parts of California and destructive hurricanes ravage the East Coast, it was only a matter of time before issues related to the environment and climate change featured prominently in politics.

 The 14-page House Resolution 109 outlines ways to combat climate change on multiple fronts.
 If passed, these would include new government programs and policies as well as expanding public transportation and renewable energy.

 The Green New Deal Brings Hope to Many

 Rep. Dave Loebsack (D-IA) took a positive stance on the potential changes: “I am pleased that House Democrats are finally taking steps after 10 years of inaction to address this urgent crisis.”

 A need for renewable energy would financially benefit companies like MOXIE, and it will also have an overall positive impact on the environment.
 Royce acknowledged the challenges that will come with the plan.
 This ambitious effort by lawmakers is supposed to move the United States toward a society that is 100% green within the next decade.

 Does Going Green Really Matter?

 Many experts and scientists claim that there is no denying our impact on the environment.
 Ecological disasters continue to take lives and destroy communities around the world.
 A heat wave in the northern hemisphere killed hundreds from Canada to Japan last year.
 California wildfires turned over a million acres to ash, forcing thousands of people out of their homes.